gaidel/solar-crawler/docs/prd.md

 ## 🎯 Purpose

-Solar Crawler is a small-scale browser game where the player controls a spaceship flying through hostile space.
+Solar Crawler is a polished browser game where the player controls a spaceship flying through hostile space.
 The game combines classic side-scrolling shooter mechanics with roguelike progression.
-It is designed to be simple, modular, and replayable.
+It is designed to be simple, modular, and highly replayable.

-The goal is to develop a complete, playable prototype that can be hosted on itch.io and run in modern browsers.
+**Status: COMPLETED** - A fully playable game ready for hosting on itch.io and modern browsers.

 ---